Richard Culatta

-Richard E. Culatta is the CEO of the International Society for Technology in Education (ISTE) and ASCD.
+Richard E. Culatta is the CEO of the International Society for Transforming Education (formerly ISTE and ASCD).
 Prior to holding this position, he was the chief innovation officer for the state of Rhode Island and the director of the Office of Educational Technology for the U.S. Department of Education (2013-2015).

 Biography

 Richard Culatta grew up in Rhode Island.
 He received a bachelor's degree in Spanish teaching and a master's in instructional design from Brigham Young University.
 He is the son of Richard and Barbara Culatta, both educators and widely-published researchers in the field of communication disorders.
 Culatta is passionate about creating healthy conditions for young people using technology and is the author of the book Digital for Good: Raising Kids to Thrive in an Online World.

 Career

 Early career

 Culatta began his career as a high school Spanish teacher.
 During the early 2000s, he was a technology advisor for the David O. McKay School of Education at Brigham Young University, helping redesign the technology component of the school's teacher preparation program.
 During this time, he also served as the director of operations at the Rose Education Foundation, which helped create and operate schools in rural Guatemala.
-He worked at CIA University overseeing learning innovation, then became an advisor on education issues to U.S. Senator Patty Murray (D-WA).
+He worked at CIA University overseeing learning innovation, then became an education policy advisor to U.S. Senator Patty Murray (D-WA).